edgd1er/docker-pi-hole/README.md

 ### Changed from original ###
 - use Docker buildx for multi arch build
-- Fix CONDITIONAL_FORWARDING duplicates
-- lighttpd access et error logs are redirected to container stdout
+- lighttpd access and error logs are redirected to container stdout (loose old query search, though)
 - based on debian-slim, not on pihole-debian based, might have problem on [synology](https://github.com/pi-hole/docker-base-images/tree/master/debian-base)
-- upgrade S6_OVERLAY from v1.22.1.0 to v2.1.0.1
+- upgrade S6_OVERLAY from v2.1.0.2 to v2.2.0.1
 - add UID/GID for pihole user as host system may require specific id/gid.

 # Docker Pi-hole